 Convivial tools tend to require effort and study.
 They are not “easy” or “simple”.
 But their mastery pays dividends, and confers a kind of freedom.

 Illich’s book is dense but well worth reading.
 It forever changed how I think about technology!

-I went apostate.
+After reading it I went apostate – technologically speaking.
 I read lots of books, most of them written in 1973 (seriously!).
 Everything I read pointed to the real and sensous world: to food (ie, organic, grown from heirloom seed), to craft, to livable (walking) cities, to human scale.
 I rode my bicycle everywhere.
 I felt that technology was the enemy of everything I found myself caring about.

-This is still true for me today.
-“Technology” is eating the world, and continues to ruin everything I care about.
+This is true for me today.
+“Technology” is eating the world, and continues to ruin many of the things I care about.